 Tiiu Levald – Sirp, 1st of July 2005

-The fourth competition took place in Pärnu from the 1st to the 5th of June in 2005.
+The fourth competition took place in Pärnu on 1 - 5 of June in 2005.

 It gained publicity even outside of Europe.
-The jury was led by the legendary Romanian soprano Ileana Cotrubas.
+The jury was led by the legendary Romanian soprano Ileana Cotrubas (photo up).
 Compared to previous years there was a noticeable rise of interest in the competition among young Estonian singers.